Puzzle of Fate

 My opinion is that everyone will learn something from this book, but my recommendation to the doctor is to stop treating all readers like his undergraduate students.

-This book is far too high-handed for me, although I was looking forward to reading it, and I enjoy philosophy.
+This book is far too high-handed.
+Nevertheless, I had been looking forward to reading it, and I enjoy philosophy.
 However, there is no debate here.

-I am very disappointed by Puzzle of Fate; it is a lot, but it could have been a lot more.
+Puzzle of Fate is a let-down for me.
+It is a lot, but it could have been a lot more.

 No rank or qualification makes one person’s view on such an important matter as Fate more valid than anyone else’s.